 Mr. Hawkins was inducted into the Hall of Honor for the College of Natural Sciences at the University of Texas.
 In 2006 he received Ohio University’s Distinguished Business Achievement Award and was named on the top 10 Life Sciences CEO’s in Texas by the Texas Healthcare & Bioscience Institute.
 He is a member of the National Ernst and Young Entrepreneur of the Year Hall of Fame.
 In 2015, he received Ohio University’s Konneker Medal, the highest award given to a faculty member or former student for entrepreneurial excellence.
 Mr. Hawkins resides in Austin, Texas and maintains a residence near Columbus, Ohio.

 Mr. Hawkins has served on the Lumos Pharma Board since 2012 and Chairman since March 2020.

-In addition to his work with Lumos Pharma, Dr. McKew is currently an Adjunct Associate Professor at the Boston University School of Medicine.
-He has also served as the Chair Elect, Chair and Immediate Past Chair of the American Chemical Society’s Northeastern section.
-Dr. McKew also participates in multiple special emphasis panels (SEP) (NCI NeXT, CPRIT, AND NCI SBIR advisory panel) He has over 60 peer-reviewed publications and granted patents.
+Beyond his work with Lumos Pharma, Dr. McKew is currently an Adjunct Professor at the Boston University School of Medicine and has previously served as the Chair Elect, Chair and Immediate Past Chair of the American Chemical Society’s Northeastern section.
+Dr. McKew also serves on multiple translational review panels at the NIH and other funding agencies.
+He has over 70 peer-reviewed publications and granted patents.
 Dr. McKew graduated from State University of New York at Stony Brook with B.S. degrees in Chemistry and Biochemistry, completed his Ph.D. in Organic Chemistry at University of California, Davis and held post-doctoral research positions at the University of Geneva and Firmenich, SA.

 Dr. McKew currently resides on a small organic farm in the Agricultural Reserve of Montgomery County Maryland.